 - 1 Tbs almond paste

-If apricot mixture seems too wet, add additional nut-oat crumbs, 1 Tbs at a time.
-If mixture seems too crumbly, add water 1 tsp at a time.
+- If apricot mixture seems too wet, add additional nut-oat crumbs, 1 Tbs at a time.
+If mixture seems too crumbly, add water 1 teaspoon at a time.

 - Use a teaspoon to scoop out batter and roll into 1-inch truffle sized balls.

 - Roll each ball in the remaining nut-oat mixture.